QUTYPIE/VAYU-RYTHM-DASHBOARD-/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if this project helped

 </a>